spschweiz/demovox/README.txt

 * Separate success page for swiss abroad
 * Shortcodes for first name and last name on opt-in page and success pages
 * Configuration GUI improvements

+For more details, see our commit log: https://github.com/spschweiz/demovox/commits/master